-Generally, most unused content mentioned here could be found in GBA, NDS and 3DS versions.
-There are exceptions thought, for instance, the GBA version does not feature unused English dialogs since it was released in Japan only.
+In general, most of the unused content mentioned here is present in the GBA, NDS, and 3DS versions.
+However, there are exceptions.
+For instance, the GBA version does not feature any unused English dialogue since it was only released in Japan.
+The 2019 re-release of the Trilogy contains only a small fraction of the unused content.

 This article contains spoilers.